 * Applicants are encouraged to talk to current interns, and are welcome to contact staff at any time if they have questions.
 Contact information for current interns will be provided upon request.

-If applicants would like to visit our center to aid them in determining whether we would be a good fit for them, we will be offering an open house on the 3rd or 4th Monday in January.
-Follow this link for a virtual tour of Baylor: http://www.baylor.edu/about/index.php?id=98262
+If applicants would like to visit our center to aid them in determining whether we would be a good fit for them, we will be offering an open house in early January.
+Follow this link for a virtual tour of Baylor: https://www.baylor.edu/about/index.php?id=88789

 Our selection process follows all APPIC guidelines and APPIC Match Policies – www.appic.org

 Specifically, our internship site agrees to abide by the APPIC policy that no person at this training site will solicit, accept, or use any ranking-related information from an intern applicant.

 If you have questions regarding our program or the application process, please contact the Training Director, Dr. Ed Rogers, at (254) 710-2467 or Ed_Rogers1@baylor.edu